scene in rovaniemi winter

-21 Riveting Things to Do in Rovaniemi in Winter [2024]
+21 Enchanting Things to Do in Rovaniemi in Winter (2024-2025)

-Rovaniemi, Finland is the largest city in Finnish Lapland and one of the most popular touristic destinations in all of Finland.
+It’s the largest city in Finnish Lapland and one of the most iconic winter destinations in all of Finland.
+And let me tell you, while visiting Helsinki in winter is a delight, experiencing Rovaniemi in winter is even more magical!

 Note: This post contains affiliate links, which means I may receive a small commission if you purchase something after clicking.
 Thank you for supporting the free content on this independent site!
 For more information on affiliate links and cookies, see my disclosure page for more details.

-21 Best Things to Do in Rovaniemi in Winter Time
+21 Best Things to Do in Rovaniemi in Winter

 Go chasing the Northern lights.